Thomas Figures

 Thomas Henry Figures (August 6, 1944 – January 22, 2015) was an American attorney and judge.
 He was the first African American assistant district attorney and assistant United States Attorney from Mobile, Alabama.
 Figures earned convictions on two members of the Ku Klux Klan for the lynching of Michael Donald and testified before the Senate Judiciary Committee against the judicial nomination of Jeff Sessions.

 Early life

 Figures grew up in Mobile, Alabama, and graduated from Central High School in 1962.
-He attended the Mobile Branck of Alabama State College, now known as Bishop State Community College and transferred to Alabama State University (ASU) and served as president of the Student Government Association.
+He attended the Mobile Branch of Alabama State College, now known as Bishop State Community College and transferred to Alabama State University (ASU) and served as president of the Student Government Association.
 He graduated second in his class in 1966.
 Figures enrolled in the Master of Business Administration program at Indiana University Bloomington and earned a Juris Doctor from University of Illinois Urbana-Champaign.